 African side-necks are aquatic turtles, therefore, they need a large fish tank that will hold water.
 Your turtle should be able to swim and dive in their tank so the larger the tank is the better.
 Ideally, you should have about a 75-gallon aquarium (or larger) that is half to three-quarters full of water.

 A floating dock or large rocks that provide dry land and an area for your turtle to climb out of the water to dry off are also needed.
 Fish gravel or sand works well for the bottom of the tank.

-A quality water filter is needed since aquatic turtles defecate in the water and without a filter you'll be doing weekly water changes.
+A quality water filter is needed since aquatic turtles defecate in the water, and without a filter you'll be doing weekly water changes.
 Some people prefer canister filters while others like the smaller submersible filters.
 For a large tank, such as a 75 gallon, investing in a quality canister filter is typically your best option.

-In addition to keeping the water clean you should dechlorinate the water by either letting it sit out for 24 hours before adding it to the tank or by adding dechlorinating solution to it.
+In addition to keeping the water clean, you should dechlorinate the water by either letting it sit out for 24 hours before adding it to the tank or by adding a dechlorinating solution to it.
 A recommended pH of 6.5 (a fairly neutral pH) should be maintained and can be easily checked with water test strips from the pet store.

 If you have other pets that are able to get into your turtle's enclosure you should have a metal mesh screen lid to keep your turtle safe but still allow heat lights to heat up the enclosure.

 Lighting and Heat